-Wolverine head coach Mark Rosen completed his 14th season at Michigan in 2012, having firmly established the Wolverines in the national spotlight by guiding the team to its first national semifinal appearance in school history in 2012.
+Wolverine head coach Mark Rosen enters his 15th season at Michigan in 2013, having firmly established the Wolverines in the national spotlight by guiding the team to its first national semifinal appearance in school history in 2012.
 He coached U-M to its first Elite Eight appearance in school history in 2009 and has appeared in five Sweet 16s in the past six years (2007, 2008, 2009, 2011, and 2012).
 The longest tenured coach in program history, Rosen's .619 winning percentage at Michigan ranks first among the program's head coaches.
 He is one of only two current Big Ten head coaches to guide his team to the NCAA Tournament in 12 of the last 14 seasons, with Rosen's Wolverines advancing to the second round or better in nine of those 12 trips.

 Rosen led Michigan to its first NCAA national semifinal appearance in 2012 after defeating Michigan State in the Sweet 16 and No. 2 Stanford in the Elite Eight in Berkeley, Calif.
 The Wolverines finished the season with a 27-12 record, going 11-9 in Big Ten contests.
 Juniors Jennifer Cross (third team) and Lexi Erwin (honorable mention) earned AVCA All-America honors, while both were selected to the All-Big Ten team.
 Erwin also was named to the NCAA Division I Volleyball All-Tournament team after she had a match-high 26 kills in Michigan's five-set loss in the national semifinal to Texas, who would go on to win the national championship.
 Michigan finished the season ranked fifth in the AVCA poll, the highest ranking the Wolverines have ever received.